Multi-factor authentication

 Errors

-The following table lists errors that may occur with this call.
+The following table lists errors that may occur during MFA operations.